 Those would be Spanish chunks!
 And they can be very helpful to become fluent, since you can start using them right away!

 Check out the free Spanish training hosted by my dear Lukas, Spring Spanish co-founder, who explains our “Conversation Based Chunking” method, which is at the core of the Spring Spanish Academy (and our videos here on the YouTube channel).
 This method will help you get fluent much faster!
-There are Free Spanish Sample Lesson available on this link as well…
+There are also Free Spanish Sample Lesson available.

 Avoid this mistake